APN-Pucky/hPMML/docsrc/pmml_support.rst

 - Target
 - Output

-Note that Header and MiningBuildTask are ignored from cPMML since they represents model metadata not useful for scoring.
+Note that Header and MiningBuildTask are ignored from hPMML since they represents model metadata not useful for scoring.

 ==========